AdelaMester/restAPI/README.md

-# EXSCIENTIA
+# RESTAPI
-Exscientia code challenge: create Rest API and save json to database.
+Create Rest API and save json to database.

 ## The high picture of the API